Ao languages: Languages

+Coupe (2023) suggests that Wui, a recently described divergent language of eastern Nagaland, is likely a divergent Aoic (i.e., Central Naga) language.

 Reconstruction

 Proto-Central Naga (Proto-Ao) has been reconstructed by Bruhn (2014).

 Bruhn (2014:363) identifies the following four sound changes from Proto-Tibeto-Burman (PTB) to Proto-Central Naga (PCN) as sound changes that are characteristic of the Central Naga branch.